 Mountain Dew, as well as most sodas, are typically considered vegan.

 But just because they’re vegan, that doesn’t mean you should drink them.
-Sodas have unhealthy ingredients that WILL jeopardize your health in the future.
+Sodas have unhealthy ingredients that might negatively affect your health in the future.

-As such, I would recommend you to search for more natural alternatives.
+As such, I would recommend you to search for more natural alternatives – for instance, Zevia is a brand that produces delicious, natural sodas without as many crappy ingredients.

 Also, my last word of advice is to not lower your guard.
 Other sodas or beverages may contain ingredients such as cochineal (crimson dye) and ester gum, which are not vegan.

-Lastly, let me know if I’m missed anything so that I can always provide you with correct information on all things veganism.
+Let me know if I’m missed anything so that I can give you the correct information.

 Here’s a list of other similar posts about empowering carbonated drinks that may or may not be vegan: